Nicaragua

 Democratic economic governance in the Water and Sanitation sector in the RAAN and RAAS

 Less than 20% of people living in Nicaragua's Northern and Southern Autonomous Administrative Regions, home to many indigenous communities, have access to drinking water and adequate sanitation.
-The goal of the Joint Programme is to increase sustainable access to water and sanitation for poor population groups by strengthening democratic economic governance in the water and sanitation sector.
+The goal of the Joint Programme was to increase sustainable access to water and sanitation for poor population groups by strengthening democratic economic governance in the water and sanitation sector.

 “TUKTAN YAMNI” Integrated Model